 Full Mouth Reconstruction Johns Creek, GA

 Full mouth reconstruction involves one or several restorative dental procedures to restore and replace the teeth in a person's mouth.
-Full mouth reconstruction is a specialty service offered at Brian G. Booth DDS.
+Full mouth reconstruction is a specialty service offered at Johns Creek Dentistry.

 People with multiple oral health issues such as tooth decay, missing teeth or damaged teeth may benefit from full mouth reconstruction.
 No matter the cause, people will find it incredibly challenging to live without a full set of functional teeth.
 Fortunately, we can use full mouth reconstruction to restore both the functionality and appearance of teeth.

 Instead of only focusing on one aspect of the mouth, we can help address multiple aspects.
 Along with ensuring that the teeth are customized to fit each patient's unique needs, we will replace missing teeth to create a uniform smile.
 This way, they can enjoy the benefits of a functional and sturdy set of teeth that also provide a great, natural appearance.

 If you want to restore the functionality and appearance of your teeth with full mouth reconstruction, schedule an appointment with us today.

 In many cases, the patient may have experienced a traumatic accident and be in need of repairing a chipped tooth, while also simultaneously replacing another tooth that fell out.
 Since accidents can happen at any time, it is difficult to prepare for the possibility of damaging more than one tooth.
 Through full mouth reconstruction, the dentist will be able to repair the mouth, while also repairing the appearance and functionality of a patient's teeth.